ichsanna/minecraft-server-configs/README.md

 ## How to Setup
 1. Make sure you've installed Java.
 2. Clone this repo.
-3. Download the Paper and put it on main directory
+3. Download Paper and put it on main directory
-4. Run Paper using the following command: `java -jar paper-1.20.4-478.jar -nogui`.
+4. Run Paper using the following command: `java -jar paper-1.21.8-39.jar -nogui`.
 The filename depends on your Paper version.
 5. Before you proceed further, you need to agree to the EULA in "eula.txt".
 6. Download the plugins and put them inside "plugins" directory.
 7. Create "world" directory then "datapacks" inside "world" directory.